 - SPEAKER/LIEUTENANT GOVERNOR/SPEAKER PRO-TEMP: Students will run for Speaker of the Red House.
 Speaker of the White House, Speaker of the Blue House, Red Lt.
 Governor, White Lt.
 Governor, Blue Lt.
 Governor.
 There will be no candidates for Pro-Temp.
 Winner of those 6 races will be Speaker/Lt Governor.
 Runner up (2nd place) will serve as Speaker Pro-Temp for that chamber. - FLOOR LEADERS: Students will run for Red Floor Leader, White Floor Leader, or Blue Floor Leader.
-There will be no candidates for chamber specific Floor Leaders (i.e. -Red Senate Floor Leader).
+There will be no candidates for chamber specific Floor Leaders (i.e. - Red Senate Floor Leader).
 When completing the nomination form, candidates get to state their preference for house or senate.
-Winner gets first choice, and runner up (2nd) gets other chamber. - Engrossing Clerk, Clerk, and Sgt at Arms: These offices (for all chambers) will be nominated by schools/advisors and the nominee must write a short essay.
+Winner gets first choice, and runner up (2nd) gets other chamber. - Engrossing Clerk & Clerk: These offices (for all chambers) will be nominated by schools/advisors and the nominee must write a short essay.
 A panel of judges will help select winners (who will be announced at the end of the conference just like the campaigning officers).
 Nomination form and essay questions will be on the website.
 These applicants will not need to submit a platform (see below).
-Please note-there is no longer be an officer position for Chaplain.